khanhnguyen18/public-obsidian-vault/aws-ass-solution-architect.md

 Is a service that enables customers to connect their Amazon Virtual Private Clouds (VPCs) and their on-premises networks to a single gateway

 ## VPC_Peering
-A VPC peering connection is a networking connection between two VPCs that enables you to route traffic between them using private IPv4 addresses or IPv6 addresses.
-Instances in either VPC can communicate with each other as if they are within the same network.
-You can create a VPC peering connection between your VPCs, or with a VPC in another AWS account.
-The VPCs can be in different regions (also known as an inter-region VPC peering connection).
+- A networking connection between two VPCs that enables you to route traffic between them using private IPv4 addresses or IPv6 addresses.
+- Instances in either VPC can communicate with each other as if they are within the same network.
+- You can create a VPC peering connection between your VPCs, or with a VPC in another AWS account.
+- The VPCs can be in different regions (also known as an inter-region VPC peering connection).
 VPC peering connections will work, but won't efficiently scale if you add more accounts (you'll have to create many connections).
 ## RAM
 ![RAM](https://d1.awsstatic.com/products/RAM/product-page-diagram_AWS-Resource-Access-Manager(1).379df75d48a8e2cc6160859b7ca3626a9b9be0c1.png)
 - AWS Resource Access Manager (RAM) is a service that enables share AWS resources with